haproxy/haproxy/doc/lua-api/index.rst

    "core" class is basically provided with HAProxy.
 No `require` line is required to uses these function.

-   The "core" class is static, t is not possible to create a new object of this type.
+   The "core" class is static, it is not possible to create a new object of this type.

 .. js:attribute:: core.emerg